Nisha0202/luxury_you/README.md

 ## LUXURY YOU

-# It is Book reviewing website featuring-
+# It is a website with luxurious collections of estates featuring-
 1. Estates
 2. Estate Details
 3. Sign up and login